McArcady/lnp-forge/README.md

 * ncurses

 ### Bug reports:
-Please include the log file `build.log` to your issue report in Github.
+Please attach the log file `build.log` to your issue report in Github.